bw-math/bw-math/source/assignments/projects/00_PYTHON.rst

 Random Numbers
 --------------

-Copy and paste the following :ref:`list variable <python_list>` into your *py* script to generate 10000 random numbers.
+Copy and paste the following :ref:`list variable <python_lists>` into your *py* script to generate 10000 random numbers.

 .. code:: python